Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 #### Sign Game

-Have the new driver read the signs as you drive down the road to them.
+Have the new driver read the signs as you drive down the road to the sign.
 - Make them read the signs on the side of the road
 - Make them read out loud all signs at the intersection
 - Make them read out loud the signs that you pass on the freeway